maiatoday/KotlinFlashKards-coroutines/Coroutines/Basics/9/task.md

 Question:

-**Which Dispatcher is used for UI bound logic in the context of a UI framework?
+**Which Dispatcher is used for offloading network calls or database reads?
 How many threads does it use?**

 <div class="hint">
-  One
+  Upto 64 or number of CPU cores whichever is larger
 </div>